silo-finance/silo-contracts-v3/MOREDOCS.md

 1. update onchain registry `silo-core/deploy/TowerRegistration.s.sol`
 1. deploy any test market, to confirm everything is ok.

+#### New SiloDeployer with Silo, ProtectedShareToken, and DebtShareToken implementations
+SiloDeployer is deployed using `MainnetDeploy` script.
+In case you need to redeploy:
+- run `silo-core/deploy/SiloDeployerDeploy.s.sol` script
+- then deploy new market

 ### Silo Vaults
 1. run `silo-vaults/deploy/MainnetDeploy.s.sol`

+### Oracles
+Choose oracle you want to deploy and ruch each deployer individually.

 ## Flat Standard JSON script